 - To create a diagram, use any drawing tool.

 - For diagrams (architectural drawings, flow diagrams, and so on, as distinct from screenshots), use SVG files if possible because SVGs stay sharp when you zoom in on the image.
-If you don't have a .svg file, then save your image as a .png unless you have a good reason to use a different format.
+If you don't have an SVG file, then save your image as a PNG file unless you have a good reason to use a different format.